ivangfr/springboot-vault-examples/README.md

 # springboot-vault-examples

 The goal of this project is to explore the capabilities of [`Vault`](https://www.vaultproject.io).
-To achieve this, we will develop applications that utilize `Vault` for storing and retrieving secrets. `Vault` dynamically generates credentials for accessing databases and relies on [`Consul`](https://www.consul.io) as the backend.
+To achieve this, we will develop applications that utilize `Vault` to store and retrieve secrets. `Vault` dynamically generates credentials for accessing databases and relies on [`Consul`](https://www.consul.io) as the backend.
 The authentication method employed in `Vault` is `AppRole`.

 ## Proof-of-Concepts & Articles